 Which is why…

 It wasn’t until 1995 that The International Cat Association (or TICA) finally decided to “officially” recognize the breed – but some rules still apply.
+Rules such as:

-- A show cat must be at least four generations removed from a Jungle cat to be considered a true bred Chausie.
+• A show cat must be at least four generations removed from a Jungle cat to be considered a true-bred Chausie.

-The US Cat Fanciers Association (CFA) has also choose to recognize the breed as well, but like the TICA, they too have many “strict” rules that Chausie breeders must adhere to in order to have their litters meet their “standards”.
+You can even show off a little by letting folks know that the “origin” of this cat’s name refers to the Latin term… Felis Chaus, which means “jungle cat.”
+The good news is that the US Cat Fanciers Association (CFA) has also chosen to recognize the breed as well, but like the TICA, they too have many “strict” rules that Chausie breeders must adhere to have their litters meet their “standards.”

-Over the years some Chausie cat breeders have choose to have other, more domesticated breeds intermingled within their bloodlines in order to improve certain cosmetic aspects of the cat so that future generations will better match the breed standard set by the CFA and TICA organizations.
+As we’ve already mentioned, for a “Chausie cat” to qualify as a Chausie cat, it must be at least four generations removed from its Jungle Cat ancestry.
+That said, however, over the years, some Chausie cat breeders have chosen to have other, more domesticated breeds intermingled within their bloodlines to improve certain cosmetic aspects of the cat so that future generations will better match the breed standard set by the CFA and TICA organizations.
 Cat breeds such as the Kurilian Bobtail and the domestic Bengal.

 Physically…